 These infrastructure operating rules support existing standards and will help bring more uniformity and consistency to data exchange.
 As one example, use of these operating rules means providers will immediately learn if the claim submission was successfully received by the plan and moved into their adjudication system.
 The provider is quickly made aware of obvious errors, so they can be corrected, reducing payment time.

-The Phase IV Operating Rules represent the next wave of operating rules developed by CAQH CORE for the HIPAA transactions that currently have federally mandated standards.
-National operating rules were mandated by the Affordable Care Act (ACA) for all HIPAA transactions to ensure large amounts of data can be shared electronically among a wide range of parties across the healthcare system.
+The Phase IV Operating Rules represent the third set of operating rules for the remaining HIPAA transactions with current standards under the Affordable Care Act (ACA).
+National operating rules were mandated by the ACA to ensure large amounts of data related to HIPAA transactions can be shared electronically among a wide range of parties across the healthcare system.

-Operating rules for claims attachments, which were also included in the third set of ACA operating rules, will be formally developed once the Department of Health and Human Services (HHS) adopts a standard for this transaction.
-To help inform the market, CAQH CORE has already conducted significant research and will pilot options from a range of current approaches.
+Operating rules for claims attachments, which were also included in the third set of ACA operating rules, will be developed once the Department of Health and Human Services (HHS) adopts a standard for this transaction.
+To help inform the market, CAQH CORE will pilot options from a range of current approaches.

 HHS will determine if the Phase IV Operating Rules will be included in any regulatory mandates; any considerations will include an HHS public comment period.
 The Phase I, II and III CAQH CORE Operating Rules became federally mandated for HIPAA-covered entities after HHS designated CAQH CORE as the authoring entity of those operating rules.